Tag Archives: Parenting

 I don’t particularly need any but if you could spare a bit of common sense, I swear I’d share it with my youngest.
 Check your naughty list: he’s my adorable charmer whose foolish behavior defies the fact his parents have been to this rodeo three times already.
 He truly believes he has mastered the art of pulling the wool over my eyes (*Morgan Freeman [narrating]: Alas, the boy has not.) so if you can swing it, I’d definitely re-gift that gem and pass it on to him.

-I might ask for a few tips to help me be a better wife (pffft, who are we kidding? no need there) but since I’m on a roll, do you think maybe you could throw in some willpower for the new year?
+I might ask for a few tips to help me be a better wife (pffft, who are we kidding? no need there, let’s move on shall we but since I’m on a roll, do you think maybe you could throw in some willpower for the new year?
 Not to be a better mom, but definitely to look a lot less bloated.
 Honestly, my friends are entirely out of control.
 They eat, they drink, they dance (they battle for a karaoke mic) and if I’m not careful I know one day a mortician is going to struggle adhering my lipstick correctly because of the permanent smile they’ve engraved in my wrinkles.

 Santa, I know I am enormously blessed and you know I’m just teasing with all this.
 But you should also know that every mom simply wants the exact same thing every single year but we never. ever get it: a slowdown of life.
 You know, that proverbial pause button.
 This gettin’-old sh*t is not for the weak.
 With each flip of a calendar page my life flashes before my eyes and a glaring proclamation of time passage hits me like a smack to the head.
 I speak for the masses here: we’d all like that to stop, please.
 Come on.
 The only time moms want a fast-forward button is during the teething, ‘tweening, and telling-us-we’re-lame stages.
 I’m at the last stage here: my youngest is now driving (you know, on occasion, when he’s not grounded) and he knows if he tells me I’m lame, he’s back to hoofing it so really, enough already.